No. 19 Iowa changes quarterbacks, beats Northwestern 17-12 - WHIZ News

 Northwestern (3-6, 1-5) pulled to 17-12 with 2:21 remaining on Andrew Marty’s 31-yard touchdown pass to Evan Hull and quickly got the ball back after Iowa went three and out.
 But Dane Belton immediately sealed it with his second interception, sending the Wildcats to their third straight loss.

-Padilla led two touchdown drives in the first half after Iowa went nowhere on its first three possessions.
+Padilla, a sophomore, led two touchdown drives in the first half in his first extensive look after Iowa went nowhere on its first three possessions.
 And the Hawkeyes won for the first time since beating Penn State on Oct.
 9, after getting outscored 51-14 over the previous two games.

+“It felt great,” Belton said.
+“That’s what you play for.
+You love the game and you love to celebrate victories. … That’s football.
+That’s college football.
+And for us to be able to do that as a team is the biggest thing overall.”

 Padilla came in late in the first quarter and completed 18 of 28 passes for 172 yards.
-The sophomore helped get the offense going after Petras went 2 of 4 for 4 yards.
+The sophomore helped get the offense going after Petras, limited by a shoulder injury he suffered at the end of last week’s game, went 2 of 4 for 4 yards.

+“Spencer just couldn’t throw — not with zip on it,” coach Kirk Ferentz said.

+Ferentz said he doesn’t think the injury is a major one.
+The question is who starts if Petras is completely healthy.

 Goodson finished 12 yards shy of his career high after he was held to a combined 95 yards against Purdue and Wisconsin.
 He scored from the 13 late in the first quarter and broke off a 41-yard run early in the second to help set up a touchdown by Arland Bruce IV.